daclepro-maker/OneUI-7-For-S8-S8-Note8/README.md

 - (HDMI) DeX Audio
 - Flashlight does not work natively on Note8.
 Install 3rd apps to control flashlight
 - Fingerprint may not work in some banking apps due to outdated keystore
-- - Lockscreen delay on boot?
-(I don't know if it's oneui issue, it happens with almost every base i've tried so far)
+- Lockscreen delay on boot
 - Knox based apps like Health or Secure Folder.
 Please install KnoxPatch
 ## Features:
 - Galaxy AI